Sydney-Informatics-Hub/hello-nextflow/workshop.md

 	input:
 ```

-Explain `mode: 'copy'` and link to docs.
+Mention `mode: 'copy'` and link to docs.

-Explain groovy.
+Mention groovy.

 Add a `log.info` to track information about the workflow, mainly parameters.
 ```